Sammeeey/clipboard-landing-page-master/README.md

 - [HSL to HEX](https://htmlcolors.com/hsl-to-hex) - This helped me to generate the HEX color which is equivalent to the respective HSL color - to change the color of the social icons in the footer on hover.
 - [CSS-color-filter-generator](https://angel-rs.github.io/css-color-filter-generator/) - This helped me to generate the filter which is equivalent to the respective color - to change the color of the social icons in the footer on hover.
 - [Check Git conflicts before merge - without commit](https://code-maven.com/git-check-for-conflicts-before-merge) - This helped me to check if I can fast-forward a branch without being forced to resolve merge conflicts and commit them.
+- [Responsive Webdesign Media Queries (w3schools)](https://www.w3schools.com/css/css_rwd_mediaqueries.asp) - This helped me to find common breakpoints for different screen sizes.
+- [Git: merge only one file (from feature branch)](https://jasonrudolph.com/blog/2009/02/25/git-tip-how-to-merge-specific-files-from-another-branch/) - This helped me to merge the README.md from the gridFeatures branch into the main branch (after documenting further *Useful resources*).
+- [Merging vs. Rebasing (Atlassian)](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) - This helped me to rebase the gridFeatures branch onto the main branch with *The Rebase Option*.
+- [Undo Git Rebase (stackoverflow)](https://stackoverflow.com/a/135614) - This helped me to undo the incorrect rebase from above.

+#### features section (desktop)
+- [CSS Grid Layout Module (w3schools)](https://www.w3schools.com/css/css_grid.asp) - This helped me to build the features section on desktop by using the grid layout.
+The *Try it Yourself* feature gave me an easy way to start tinkering with it and get a basic understanding of the different declarations and values.
+- [CSS Grid Layout (MDN)](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) - This helped me to build the features section on desktop by using the grid layout.
+It especially helped me to place the different feature texts correctly.

 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.